 When the day is complete at 1:30 pm, you may keep your visibility vest and your York-Durham engineer’s hat as souvenirs.

 The cost is $400 + HST.
-The fare includes two complementary tickets for your family to ride in the train when you are in the cab.
-Sorry, but family members cannot be in the cab with you when the train or engine is moving – they are welcome to join you during the breaks.
+The fare includes two complementary tickets for your friends or family to ride in the train when you are in the cab.
+Sorry, but family members or friends cannot be in the cab with you when the train or engine is moving – they are welcome to join you during the breaks.

 Payment must be received in full at the time of reservation.
 Refunds will only occur if the trip is cancelled by the York-Durham Heritage Railway or if you advise us at least three weeks prior to the date of the trip.
 If cancelled by us, you will be provided the choice of re-reserving or having your payment refunded in full.

-To make a reservation, please send an e-mail to email@example.com with a title line of Engineer For The Day.
+To make a reservation, please send an e-mail to firstname.lastname@example.org with a title line of Engineer For A Day.

-How old must I be to qualify for Engineer For The Day?
+How old must I be to qualify for Engineer For A Day?

-You must be at least 18 years old to participate in the Engineer For The Day.
+You must be at least 18 years old to participate in the Engineer For A Day.
 You will sign a release form before departure.